CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/02-building-the-component.md

 Before we can package up the Hello World Service component and deploy it into MSX with Component Manager [(help me)](../03-msx-component-manager/01-what-is-component-manager-in-a-nutshell.md), we need to create some configuration files.

 ### manifest.xml
 The first file is the SLM manifest which tells MSX how to deploy the associated containers.
-Create a manifest.yml in the root folder of the project with the following contents:
+Create `manifest.yml` in the root folder of the project with the following contents:

 ```yaml
 ---